 The fact that the woman has been married to five men is very significant.

 The Samaritans intermarried with five foreign nations.
-These nations introduced their own gods; the main one was Baal, which in Hebrew means “husband.”
+These nations introduced their own gods; the main one was Baal, which, in Hebrew, can mean “lord” or even “husband.”
 When the Samaritans intermarried, they also accepted these foreign gods of the pagan nations around them, spurning their relationship with the one true God himself, their true husband.

 Throughout the Old Testament, when the Israelites worship foreign gods, it is considered an act of covenant infidelity.
 The prophets even compared it to adultery.
 This was a fitting description because “God’s relationship with Israel was likened to the kind of intimate union that exists between a husband and a wife: God was the bridegroom and Israel was the Bride.
 The Samaritans’ unfaithfulness to the covenant and their worshiping of other gods was, according to the prophets, similar to the infidelity of a spouse.”
 (3)